InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/06-serialization/index.rst

 .. index:: IJsonObjectSerializer
 .. index:: JsonObjectSerializer

-Data Serialization is represented as ``InfinniPlatform.Sdk.Serialization.JsonObjectSerializer`` class which implements two interfaces from the same namespace - ``IObjectSerializer`` and ``IJsonObjectSerializer``.
-The first - ``IObjectSerializer`` declares common methods of serializers.
-The second -
+Data Serialization is represented as `JsonObjectSerializer`_ class which implements two interfaces from the same namespace - `IObjectSerializer`_ and `IJsonObjectSerializer`_.
+The first - `IObjectSerializer`_ declares common methods of serializers.
+The second - `IJsonObjectSerializer`_ extends the first and contains few special methods which are appropriate to JSON format.

-``IJsonObjectSerializer`` extends the first and contains few special methods which are appropriate to JSON format.
+`JsonObjectSerializer`_ class is thread-safe and it has two singleton instances - `Default`_ and `Formated`_. `Default`_ instance uses UTF-8 encoding

-``JsonObjectSerializer`` class is thread-safe and it has two singleton instances - ``JsonObjectSerializer.Default`` and ``JsonObjectSerializer.Formated``.
+(without BOM) and serializes objects without formatting. `Formated`_ instance is the same as `Default`_ but serializes objects with formatting (for getting easy-to-read JSON).
+Both of them do not have any other settings which you can pass to the constructor of `JsonObjectSerializer`_.
+You can use
-``Default`` instance uses UTF-8 encoding (without BOM) and serializes objects without formatting. ``Formated`` instance is the same as ``Default`` but serializes objects with formatting (for getting easy-to-read JSON).
-Both of them do not have any other settings which you can pass to the constructor of ``JsonObjectSerializer``.
-You can use ``Default`` and ``Formated`` instances explicitly but if you have access to :doc:`IoC Container </02-ioc/index>` we strongly recommend getting instance ``IJsonObjectSerializer`` via IoC.
-For example acquire ``IJsonObjectSerializer`` through
+`Default`_ and `Formated`_ instances explicitly but if you have access to :doc:`IoC Container </02-ioc/index>` we strongly recommend getting instance
-:doc:`a constructor </02-ioc/container-resolver>` of the class where you need this dependency.
+`IJsonObjectSerializer`_ via IoC.
+For example acquire `IJsonObjectSerializer`_ through :doc:`a constructor </02-ioc/container-resolver>` of the class where you need this dependency.
 It allows to use the same settings of the data serialization in an application and customize them in one place.

 .. toctree::